cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 ## 2021-11-19

 - Durable Object stubs that receive an overload exception will be permanently broken to match the behavior of other exception types.
-- Fixed issue where preview service claimed Let’s Encrypt certificates were expired.
+- Fixed issue where preview service claimed Let's Encrypt certificates were expired.
 - [`structuredClone()`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) is now supported.

 ## 2021-11-12